sisinflab/dlpreferences/README.md

 Since ontological CP-nets are an extension of CP-nets, a CP-net must be specified first.
 This is achieved by creating an XML document that follows the [CRISNER][crisner] input syntax.
-A `CPNet` instance is constructed passing the CRISNER spec file and the NuSMV executable as arguments:
+A `CPNet` instance is constructed by passing the CRISNER spec file and the NuSMV executable file as arguments:

     CPNet baseCPNet = new CPNet(
         Paths.get("spec.xml"),